brandon3sican/denr_travel_order/README.md

    - The assigned Approver receives the travel order
    - Actions available:
      - Review travel order and recommendation
-     - Attach e-signature to approve
+     - Attach digital signature to approve
      - System automatically assigns an official travel order number upon approval
+     - System generates PDF with all required signatures
    - Status: Changes to "Approved" with O.R. number

 ### User Roles and Permissions